ericolrc/UGqBayesR/README.md

 ## Overview

 The **UGqBayesR** package provides tools for fitting Bayesian regression models for continuous doubly bounded responses defined on the unit interval \(0, 1\), based on the **unit-gamma distribution**.
-The package supports regression structures for **conditional quantiles**, allowing flexible modeling of asymmetric bounded data.
+The package supports regression structures for **conditional quantiles**, allowing flexible modeling bounded data.

 Bayesian inference is performed using **Markov Chain Monte Carlo (MCMC)** algorithms implemented via the **nimble** package, which offers a flexible environment for specifying and fitting hierarchical Bayesian models.